WordPress/openverse/documentation/automations/index.md

 # Automations

-This section contains automations for managing the Openverse repositories and Developer Experience.
+This section documents automations used to manage the Openverse repositories and Developer Experience.

 ```{toctree}